day8/re-com/README.md

 # re-com

-A library of ClojureScript UI components, built on top of Dan Holmsand's terrific [Reagent](http://holmsand.github.io/reagent) which, in turn, is built on Facebook's equally brilliant [React](http://facebook.github.io/react).
+A library of ClojureScript UI components.

+Built on top of Dan Holmsand's terrific [Reagent](http://holmsand.github.io/reagent) which, in turn, is built on Facebook's equally brilliant [React](http://facebook.github.io/react).

-# Overview
+## Overview

 Re-com contains:
-* familiar UI widgetry: dropdowns, date pickers, popovers, tabs, etc.
+* familiar UI widgetry such as dropdowns, date pickers, popovers, tabs, etc.
-* layout components:  can stack widgets in vertical and horizontal ways, and which nest.
+* layout components which can stack widgets in vertical and horizontal ways, and which can nest.
 Then there's dragable splitters, etc.

 In short, the sort of stuff you'd need to build a desktop-class app.
 Some components are still missing, so it is still a work in progress.

 The layouts and components work harmoniously together (except for occasional bouts of English-soccer-hooligan-like hostility).

-# Are You Sure You Want To Be Here?
+## Are You Sure You Want To Be Here?

 We're a bit new to a lot here including HTML5, javascipt, ClojureScript, and FRP (functional reactive programming).
 Yep.
 Worried?
 You have been warned.